 ANATOMY AND PATHOPHYSIOLOGY

 The pelvic cavity extends from the iliac crests superiorly to the pelvic diaphragm inferiorly.
 The female pelvis consists of the genital tract (i.e., vagina, uterus, and uterine tubes), ovaries, urinary bladder, a portion of the ureters, lower intestinal tract, pelvic musculature, ligaments, and peritoneal spaces.

 The uterus is an oval, hollow, muscular, and pear-shaped extraperitoneal organ located in the pelvis between the urinary bladder anteriorly and the rectum posteriorly (Figure 160-1).
 It is divided anatomically into the fundus, the body, the isthmus, and the cervix.
 The central cavity of uterus opens into a fallopian tube on either side and into the vagina below.
 The uterus is usually anteverted (i.e., pointing forward toward the anterior abdomen) and anteflexed (i.e., flexed forward over the bladder).
 It may be retroverted (i.e., pointing back toward the spine) and retroflexed (i.e., flexed away from the bladder) in some patients.
 The long axis of the uterus rarely lines up exactly with the long axis of the body.
 Most often it is found angled to one side.
 The size of the uterus is variable depending on the patient’s parity, pubertal stage, and age.
 A postpubertal adult female uterus is approximately 8 cm long, 5 cm wide, and 3 cm deep.
 The endometrial canal is formed by the central, linear, and opposing surfaces of the walls of the endometrial cavity.
 The endometrial canal continues as the endocervical canal inferiorly.
 The vagina extends from the cervix to the external genitalia.
-It lies between the urinary bladder and ...
+It lies between the urinary ...